Violin Sonata No. 1 (Brahms)

+The autograph manuscript of the sonata is preserved in the Wienbibliothek im Rathaus.

 Structure

 Each of the three movements of this sonata shares common motivic ideas or thematic materials from the principal motif of Brahms's two songs "Regenlied" and "Nachklang", Op.
 59, and this is why this sonata is also called the "Rain Sonata" (Regensonate).

 The first movement, Vivace ma non troppo is written in sonata form in G major; the second movement, Adagio – Più andante – Adagio, is an expanded ternary form in E♭ major, and the third movement, Allegro molto moderato is a rondo in G minor with coda in G major.
 The dotted rhythm motif from the two songs is not only directly quoted as a leading theme in the third movement of this sonata but also constantly appearing as fragmented rhythmic motif throughout the all three movements of the sonata so that the entire sonata has a certain coherency.
 The rhythm of the rain motif appearing in the middle section of the second movement is adapted to a funeral march.
 The two disruptive appearances of the main theme of the Adagio in the third movement also represent cyclic form used in this sonata.